Skip to main content

 Popular posts from this blog

-20 LINGALA WORDS YOU SHOULD KNOW THEIR MEANINGS
+TWENTY LINGALA WORDS YOU SHOULD KNOW THEIR MEANINGS

-Over the last couple of years the Lingala language has gained and continues to gain unprecedented popularity in Kenya .
+Over the last couple of decades the Lingala language has gained and continues to gain unprecedented popularity in Kenya .
 Many Kenyans now can speak fluent Lingala.
 Some even sing in the langauge!
-I'm talking about Papa Fololo, Igwe Prezda Bandasson, Awilo Mike of Jamnazi Africa, Fofona Bangali and myself, just to name but a few.
-Part of the reason for this popularity is: Lingala is easy to learn (For Lingala-Swahili similarities, click here ).
+I'm talking about Papa Fololo, Igwe Prezda Bandasson, Awilo Mike of Jamnazi Africa and Fofona Bangali to mention but a few.
+Part of the reason for this popularity is: Lingala is easy to learn especially for Swahili speakers (For Lingala-Swahili similarities, click here ).
 I mean, it is ridiculously easy.
 So easy, in fact, it takes just a few months.
-Forget about the Lingala you hear in songs that's bedeviled with iterations of Lingalized French (Hahah, what does that even mean?).
+I'm not talking about the Lingala you hear in songs that's bedeviled with iterations of Lingalized French (Hahah, what does that even mean?).
 I'm talking about Lingala in its purest form here, the one not polluted with foreign languages.
-Well, before I bore you to death with detail, I'm happy to present you here with 20 popular lingala words and phrases I thought you could be interested in knowing their meaning.
-Let's get right into it, shall we?
-1. Bolingo...
+Another reason for Lingala's growing popularity in Kenya is down to how it pervades our popular rumba songs and radio stations.
+For the average Kenyan, not a day passes without hearing at leas...

 LINGALA - SWAHILI SIMILARITIES